amospalla/reform/README.md

 - This program disables everything as posible on the computer trying to minimize the power consumption.
 It does not stop it but your screen and keyboard will not respond to until you resume it again.
-- To use it copy psuspend.conf into /etc/psuspend.conf.
+- Put psuspend.conf into /etc/psuspend.conf.
-- Also needs `apt-get install evtest`
+- Install evtest by `apt-get install evtest`.
+- Put psuspend.service into /etc/systemd/system and enable by `systemctl enable psuspend`.

 battery-notify: